THUlawtech/LLM-Regulation/README.md

 |[Fundamental Law on the Development of Artificial Intelligence and the Establishment of Trust ](PDFs/Fundamental_Law_on_the_Development_of_Artificial_Intelligence_and_the_Establishment_of_Trust.pdf)|Laws and Regulations - Effect|🇰🇷 Korea|2024-12-26|NAK|[link](https://www.gov.kr/portal/ntnadmNews/4124183)|8,9,10,11,14,1,2,5,12,15,18|AI 风险来源, AI 应用场景, AI 生命周期|
 |[First Draft—GeneralPurpose AI Code of Practice](PDFs/First_Draft_GeneralPurpose_AI_Code_of_Practice.pdf)|Laws and Regulations - Drafted/Not Effect|🇪🇺 EU|2024-11-14|European commission|[link](https://digital-strategy.ec.europa.eu/en/library/second-draft-general-purpose-ai-code-practice-published-written-independent-experts)|5,11,14,8,9,10,1,2|AI 风险来源, AI 应用场景, AI 生命周期|
 |[Fundamental Law on Artificial Intelligence ](PDFs/人工智慧基本法草案總說明及條文.pdf)|Laws and Regulations - Drafted/Not Effect|🇨🇳 China|2024-07-15|TAIWAN, CHINA|[link](https://join.gov.tw/policies/detail/4c714d85-ab9f-4b17-8335-f13b31148dc4)|5,2,8,9,11,12,14,7,15|AI 风险来源, AI 应用场景|

+### AI Related Lawsuits
+We sorted out some cases related to the core legal issues in the article, mainly involving cases related to copyright and personal data infringement of training data, and the copyrightability of generated content.

+#### Copyright Infringement of Training Data

+#### Copyrightability of Generated Content

+#### Personal Data Infringement of Training Data